 An overview of the role

-The role of a London taxi driver is to transport passengers from one location to another by the shortest and most efficient route possible.
-The London taxi driver must have an expert knowledge of all London’s streets and locations and be able to recall immediately and from memory the best route to take.
+The role of a London Black cab driver is to transport passengers from one location to another by the shortest and most efficient route possible.
+A London black cab driver must have an expert knowledge of all London’s streets and locations and be able to recall immediately and from memory the best route to take.
 Driving a classic black cab, one of the most iconic vehicles in the UK, is a highly specialised role that requires great time and financial investment as well as skill.
 It is a lifetime commitment, not a stop-gap role.

 There are two types of license available to a London London taxi driver: